coderefinery/jupyter/content/index.rst

 ======================================

-The goal of this lesson is to teach learners the user interface of JupyterLab, how Jupyter notebooks work, and what some common and powerful usecases are.
+The goal of this lesson is to teach learners the user interface of JupyterLab, how Jupyter notebooks work, and what some common and powerful use cases are.

 For many learners, notebooks are not a new concept, and our goal will be to demonstrate and discuss and guide towards good practices